rondevous/rondevous/README.md

 I neither have telegram account nor any other social account and never will.

-Kindly report that account.
+Kindly report that telegram account.
 Thank You.